brad-sturt/SoftwareTools-IAP2018/Session3/README.md

 3. Model Fitting and Tuning
 4. Model Evaluation and Visualization

 Following these steps, we will build some predictive models using the Airbnb data set, including Linear Regression, LASSO, Logistic Regression, and CART models.
+The materials for this session are available online at <https://github.com/brad-sturt/SoftwareTools-IAP2018/tree/master/Session3>.

 # Before the Session